gcovr/gcovr/doc/source/guide.rst

 The :option:`--coveralls-pretty<gcovr --coveralls-pretty>` option generates an indented JSON output that is easier to read.

+Keep in mind that the output contains the checksums of the source files.
+If you are using different OSes, the line endings shall be the same.

 If available, environment variable COVERALLS_REPO_TOKEN will be consumed and baked into the JSON output.